Vegan Leather Guide

 Polyurethane leather pieces in several shades of dark and light brown colors.

-Innovative Sustainable Vegan Leather Materials
+Innovative and Sustainable Vegan Leather Materials

 Vegan plant based leather options and wallet laid out on a table.

-What Items Are Now Made From Vegan Leather?
+What Can Be Made From Vegan Leather?

 Eco-friendly sustainable boots made from mushroom leather materials.